Shared graphics memory: History

 Most early personal computers used a shared memory design with graphics hardware sharing memory with the CPU.
 Such designs saved money as a single bank of DRAM could be used for both display and program.
 Examples of this include the Apple II computer, the Commodore 64, the Radio Shack Color Computer, the Atari ST, and the Apple Macintosh.

 A notable exception was the IBM PC.
 Graphics display was facilitated by the use of an expansion card with its own memory plugged into an ISA slot.

 The first IBM PC to use the SMA was the IBM PCjr, released in 1984.
-Video memory was shared with the first 128KiB of RAM.
+Video memory was shared with the first 128 KiB of RAM.
 The exact size of the video memory could be reconfigured by software to meet the needs of the current program.

 An early hybrid system was the Commodore Amiga which could run as a shared memory system, but would load executable code preferentially into non-shared "fast RAM" if it was available.

+Later, the DirectX 6.1 introduced software support for shared graphics memory.
+Hardware to further support shared graphics memory include Intel DVMT and NVIDIA TurboCache.